Unplanned Pregnancy Help in Arizona

 If you do intend to raise your baby and are uninsured, here are some tips to help reduce the cost of pregnancy and delivery.

+Talking to a counselor near you in Arizona may help as you work through these and other issues.
 Once you have decided to parent your baby, build a support system to help you during this time — talk to your doctor, family, friends, or other people you trust.
-You can also always call 1-800-ADOPTION for free pregnancy information and resource recommendations.

 If you are considering an abortion in Arizona, you should first consult your doctor for advice.
 They will be able to explain your abortion options, as well as review your medical history to address potential health concerns.